-The main attraction is an artificial lake with canoes and paddle boats for rent, children also love the colourful train that goes around the park (and costs only a couple of zloty).
+The main attraction is an artificial lake with canoes and paddle boats for rent, children also love the colorful train that goes around the park (and costs only a couple of zloty).
 The park also offers plenty of playgrounds, the best one includes a wooden castle.
 Apart from all these amazing activities, you can just enjoy the many paths that are perfect for walking or biking.

 Krakow Zoo as a perfect spot for kids in Krakow

 Located at the edge of the city, Krakow Zoo is home to a wide range of wild animals the kids can also enjoy the petting zoo and large playground.
-You can spend more time in the area as the zoo is situated in the large Wolski Forest which is a great place for long walks and biking with many foot paths and nice scenery.
+You can spend more time in the area as the zoo is situated in the large Wolski Forest which is a great place for long walks and biking with many footpaths and nice scenery.

 Take your kids to Krakow!

 Krakow makes a fantastic destination for a family holiday.
 Filled to the brim with attractions that captivate children of all ages – as well as their parents! – Krakow is a perfect place for spending some memorable family time.